hashicorp/terraform-provider-azurerm/website/docs/r/storage_account.html.markdown

 * `bypass` - (Optional)  Specifies whether traffic is bypassed for Logging/Metrics/AzureServices.
 Valid options are any combination of `Logging`, `Metrics`, `AzureServices`, or `None`.
-* `default_access_enabled` - (Optional) Boolean flag to specify the default action of allow or deny when no other rules match.
 * `ip_rules` - (Optional) List of IP or IP ranges in CIDR Format.
 Only IPV4 addresses are allowed.
 * `virtual_network_subnet_ids` - (Optional) A list of resource ids for subnets.